-What [HA699 trade name] looks like and contents of the pack
+What [HA722 trade name] looks like and contents of the pack

-White to off-white, capsule-shaped, film-coated tablets.
-They are biconvex (rounded on top and bottom) with a beveled edge.
-The tablets are plain on both sides.
+White, capsule-shaped, film-coated tablets.
+They are biconvex (rounded on top and bottom) with a bevelled edge.
+The tablets have 'HP533' debossed (stamped into) on one side and are plain on the other side.